 You need to ask yourself, “Why would someone use what my business is offering?”

-When you can answer this question truthfully and not with “because it’s cool man and everyone is just going to love it once they try it,” then you will be able to understand your audience’s need for your product or service.
+When you can answer this question truthfully and not with “because it’s a cool man and everyone is just going to love it once they try it,” then you will be able to understand your audience’s need for your product or service.

 That’s why it’s important that your product or service can solve a legitimate problem.